yysun/apprun/README.md

 <script src="https://unpkg.com/apprun@latest/dist/apprun-html.js"></script>
 ```

-No other ceremony, you can start writing your model, view and update code right away.
+No other ceremony, you can start developing your app right away.

 ```
 <!doctype html>